 - 5. Seeding in national tournaments.
-The method of seeding at national tournaments is in the: - USTA Junior Tournament, Ranking, and Sanctioning Regulations: - · USTA Adult and Family Tournament, Ranking, and Sanctioning Regulations: or - USTA Wheelchair Tournament, Ranking, and Sanctioning Regulations. - Seeding in tournaments other than national tournaments.
+The method of seeding at national tournaments is in the: - USTA Junior Tournament, Ranking, and Sanctioning Regulations; - USTA Adult and Family Tournament, Ranking, and Sanctioning Regulations; or - USTA Wheelchair Tournament, Ranking, and Sanctioning Regulations. - 6.
+Seeding in tournaments other than national tournaments.
 Sectional Associations may require all or some of their tournaments to use the All Factors Method of seeding or a Computerized List Method of seeding.
 If a Sectional Association requires the use of a Computerized List Method of seeding, it shall publish its seeding criteria.
-The Sectional Associations may also allow their District Associations or subdivisions to make this decision.
-In this case, the District Association or subdivision shall publish its seeding criteria.
+The Sectional Associations may also allow their District Association or subdivision shall publish its seeding or subdivision shall publish its seeding criteria.

-FAC Comment II.A-6: Any rating system may be used for seeding. unless the USTA has restricted its use.
+FAC Comment II.A-6: Any rating system may be used for seeding, unless the USTA has restricted its use.
 Sectional Associations or District Associations may require some tournaments to use a Computerized List Method of seeding and other tournaments to use the All Factors Method of seeding.
 The Sectional Associations or District Associations may also leave the choice to the Tournament Committee.

 - 7. Publication of method of seeding and seeding criteria.
 All tournaments shall publish the method of seeding and the seeding criteria. - 8.
 Seeding groups.
 Seeding groups refer to 1, 2, 3-4, 5-8, 9-16, and 17-32.
 A seeding group is treated separately in that players within that group are drawn to lines in the draw that are specifically designated for that group.
 The concept of seeding groups is important when the draw needs to be changed.
-Changes may be required if a: - Seeded player withdraws (see USTA Regulation II.C.1.a.); - Correction of error in seeding is required (see USTA Regulation II.C.4.): or - Player who should have been seeded was omitted from the draw (see USTA Regulation II.C.2.b.). - 9.
-Placing.
+Changes may be required if a: - Seeded player withdraws (see USTA Regulation II.C.1.a.); - Correction of error in seeding is required (see USTA Regulation II.C.4.); or - Player who should have been seeded was omitted from the draw (see USTA Regulation II.C.2.b.). - Placing.
 Placing is prohibited.
 Placing occurs, for example, when the Tournament Committee in a 16-draw tournament seeds four and "places" four.
-The practice of placing is an attempt to hide the fact that in reality
+The practice of placing is an attempt to hide the fact that in reality eight players have been seeded instead of the permissible maximum of four.
+The rule of "one in three" was established to provide some matches between strong players in the first round, to increase the variety of a player's opponents, and to get away from the "strong-weak-strong-weak" pattern in the draw, thereby giving players who are usually first-round losers an occasional opportunity to meet each other and advance to the second or third round.